ENDE

 VPN Tracker's custom IPsec VPN profile gives you the flexibility to configure your connection exactly as you need it.
 Follow these steps to create an IKEv1 connection on Mac, iPhone and iPad.

-How to set up IPsec VPN
+How to set up IKEv1 IPSec VPN

-General IPsec configuration tips
+General IKEv1 IPSec VPN configuration tips

 If your VPN gateway’s manual has instructions for setting up a VPN connection, follow those.
 Otherwise, please follow these basic settings as closely as possible: